Module 2: Hosting an MCP server behind an AgentCore Gateway

 pulumi up

 Same 5-10 minute wait for CodeBuild.
-At the end, Pulumi outputs the runtime ARN, gateway URL, Cognito client ID, and a handy getTokenCommand.
+At the end, Pulumi outputs the runtime ARN, gateway URL, Cognito client ID, the Gateway Target ID, and a handy getTokenCommand.
+The Gateway Target is already in place - no follow-up CLI calls needed.

 First, get a token from Cognito.
 Pulumi outputs a ready-to-run command: